iPad Keyboard KeyguardKeyguard AT

 Screen Size - Half Screen makes the keyguard only protect the onscreen keyboard area.
 The rest of the app is left open.
 Full screen covers the entire iPad screen, to prevent accidental touches outside the keyboard.

 Keyboard - Choose the default iPad keyboard or an alternate keyboard you have installed.
+If you're using Keedogo or Keedogo Plus, don't order this item.
+Instead, go here.

 Layout - Choose the keyboard layout you want: QWERTY/QWERTZ or AZERTY.